 Prior to the lockdown, many healthcare facilities were on the fence about whether to provide virtual physician care visits.
 During the lockdown, staff and patients demanded safer ways to consult with their doctors, boosting acceptance of virtual healthcare appointments.
 Virtual doctor visits provide a way to offer healthcare access while removing some risk of contagion.

 Today there is a growing demand to address social issues, like the opioid crisis and social determinants of comprehensive healthcare treatment.
 Social trends impact healthcare more as the disparity become worse.
-The COVID lockdown of 2020 worsened the economic and social situation especially of those in poverty.
-This led to increased opioid and substance use disorder where people were already vulnerable.
+The COVID lockdown of 2020 worsened the economic and social situation, especially for those in poverty.
+This led to increased opioid and substance use disorders where people were already vulnerable.

-During the pandemic lockdown the monthly overdose rate spiked 35% in one month.
+During the pandemic lockdown, the monthly overdose rate spiked by 35% in one month.
 According to a report published by the United Nations Office on Drugs and Crime, drug use and overdose are higher for those in extreme duress and poverty.
-Additionally, supply chain disruption spurred introduction of unknown new substance use that addicts raising the overdose rate.
+Additionally, supply chain disruption spurred the introduction of unknown new substance use and addicts raised the overdose rate.

 When people are not present, they cannot intervene and help save lives.
 Social distancing, along with the fear surrounding a healthcare crisis and other emotional factors led to more compulsive types of unhealthy behaviors including substance abuse.

-COVID-19 will exacerbate housing, food, transportation, job and healthcare insecurities and minority and immigrant communities are disproportionately affected.
-A critical component of upward mobility continues to be healthcare availability to all.
+COVID-19 will exacerbate housing, food, transportation, job, and healthcare insecurities, and minority and immigrant communities are disproportionately affected.
+A critical component of upward mobility continues to be healthcare available to all.
 Social conversations have begun to include healthcare when discussing racial and social equality, but it has yet to be resolved.
-As healthcare facilities face ever increasing physician and nursing shortages, they turn to automation and efficiency.
-Where can additional healthcare availability figure into this model?
+As healthcare facilities face ever-increasing physician and nursing shortages, they turn to automation and efficiency.
+Where can additional healthcare availability be figured into this model?

-A third party staffing partner can enhance your efficiency.
+A third-party staffing partner can enhance your efficiency.
 PX3 Medical Staffing can help you find the staff you need, even in the current market because we use efficient techniques partnered with a personal touch.
-You can cut hours and even weeks off of your physician and executives recruiting efforts by outsourcing the bulk of the search to experienced third party like PX3 Medical Staffing.
+You can cut hours and even weeks off of your physician and executive recruiting efforts by outsourcing the bulk of the search to an experienced third party like PX3 Medical Staffing.